-Recently, I spoke to five people in five different countries about their experience of lockdown in this time of crisis.
-Across the world, virtually every country has restricted or grounded flights; all European countries except for Belarus have closed their schools and most have closed shops, bars and restaurants.
-In Asia, countries like South Korea and Taiwan implemented tough measures early but never experienced full lockdown, while other countries like Japan and Singapore are currently strengthening their measures against the COVID-19 pandemic.
+Recently, I spoke to five people in five different cities across four continents, about their experience of lockdown in this time of crisis.
+Across the world, virtually every state has restricted or grounded flights; all European countries except for Belarus have closed their schools and most have closed shops, bars and restaurants.
+In Asia, nations like South Korea and Taiwan implemented tough measures early but never experienced full lockdown, while others like Japan and Singapore are currently strengthening their measures against the COVID-19 pandemic.

 Different countries are implementing their lockdowns in different ways, though.
 I wanted to find out how people’s experiences of lockdown differ from place to place, so I spoke to people in France, the USA, Slovakia, Australia and Singapore.
 In places, I’ve abridged and lightly reworded; any information I’ve specifically added is in [blue].
 I’d like to expand further and speak to more people, so if you have a story to tell about lockdown from your region or country, please do get in touch1!